Our Team At Oatley Sydneys South

 Dr Amy Steed

-Amy completed her undergraduate and Masters Degree of Chiropractic at Macquarie University.
-Amy has lived in the St. George area her entire life and is passionate about helping people of all ages to achieve their health goals through natural approaches, exercise and nutrition.
+Amy completed her five-year degree of Chiropractic at Macquarie University in Sydney.
+Amy has lived in the Oatley area her entire life and is passionate about helping people of all ages achieve their health goals through natural approaches, exercise and nutrition.

 Amy is committed to her ongoing education and attends regular seminars, she also makes sure she is up to date with the latest evidence based care.
-Amy has also been a member of the Chiropractic Association of Australia for a number of years.
+Amy has also been a member of the Chiropractic Association of Australia for a number of years as well as a member of the Chiropractic Australia Association.

 Hong is a passionate Acupuncturist and Chinese Medicine Practitioner who has completed his degree from the University of Technology, Sydney.
 He is highly motivated and inspired to see people get well.
 It stems from a deep love of learning, growing and helping people with his knowledge and sense of humour.
 His jokes are so bad that you might actually find them funny!